DOFLinx/docs/docs/parameters/11_The_Parameters.md

 The default is 0 and this can be left out of your INI file

 For enabling / disabling SSF, 0 is disabled, 1 is enabled.
-Once enabled you will need a Bass.dll.
-Bass.dll files are included in the DOFLinx distribution for both 64 and 32 bit versions.

 ## `SSF_DEVICE=N`